JuanGidoni/clips/README.md

 # Just Do It

-I will create a ToDo list customized for my daily tasks and more.
+I will create my own website with a lot of features.

 ## What I want to use?